Skip to main content

 Open onlyfans.com in your phone's browser, then add it to your home screen, Safari's Share menu on iPhone, Chrome's menu on Android.
 It will get its own icon and open full-screen, behaving like an app, while being the official website.
 No download required and no third-party app involved.

-Does the OnlyFans app (OFTV) still exist?
+Does the OnlyFans app still exist?

 Does the lack of an app affect creators or agencies?